 Notes

-Nutritional information should be considered an estimate only; please always consult with a nutritionist, a registered dietician or your physician for any specific health-related questions.
+Nutritional information should be considered an estimate only and may vary depending on the specific ingredients, brands, and portion sizes used.
+Always consult with a nutritionist, registered dietitian, or physician if you have specific dietary or health-related questions.

-It is always better for your health to use clean ingredients if possible organic – with no pesticides, antibiotics and hormones.
+It is always better for your health to use clean ingredients whenever possible, preferably organic and free from unnecessary pesticides, antibiotics, and hormones.

 Pro Tips for the Best Authentic Falafel

-Temperature is another detail that separates average falafel from restaurant-quality falafel.
-The oil should stay at a steady temperature so the outside becomes deeply golden and crisp while the inside cooks evenly.
+Maintain a steady oil temperature.
+The oil should stay at a consistent temperature so the outside becomes deeply golden and crisp while the inside cooks evenly.
 Frying too many falafel at once lowers the oil temperature quickly, which can make them greasy instead of crispy.
-Allowing the oil to fully reheat between batches helps maintain the perfect texture.

 Common Mistakes to Avoid When Making Falafel

-Another common issue comes from overblending the mixture.
 Falafel should never have a completely smooth hummus-like consistency.
 When processed too much, the mixture becomes dense and heavy instead of light and airy.
-Authentic falafel should still have a slightly coarse texture with tiny visible herb and chickpea pieces throughout.

-Like many traditional dishes, great falafel often comes down to patience, balance, and attention to small details.
+Like many traditional Mediterranean recipes, great falafel comes down to patience, balance, and attention to small details.
+A few simple techniques can make the difference between average falafel and restaurant-quality results.

 Is Falafel Healthy?